seek-oss/skuba/docs/deep-dives/pnpm.md

     +     pnpm fetch
     ```

-    We move the `dst` of the ephemeral `.npmrc` from `/workdir/.npmrc` to `/root/.npmrc` so it does not overwrite our pnpm configuration,
+    The `dst` of the ephemeral `.npmrc` can be moved from `/workdir/.npmrc` to `/root/.npmrc`,
-    and utilise a [bind mount] instead of the `COPY` to mount the `pnpm-lock.yaml` file.
+    and a [bind mount] can be used in place of `COPY` to mount `pnpm-lock.yaml`.

-    You will notice that we are no longer copying `package.json` in the `Dockerfile`.
-    [`pnpm fetch`] does not require this file to resolve packages,
+    [`pnpm fetch`] can does not require `package.json` to be copied to resolve packages;
-    so trivial updates to the `package.json` file will no longer result in a cache miss.
+    trivial updates to `package.json` like a change in `scripts` will no longer result in a cache miss.
-    `pnpm fetch` is also optimised for monorepo setups,
+    `pnpm fetch` is also optimised for monorepo setups and does away with the need to copy nested `package.json`s.
-    so if you were previously declaring sub-package directories in your `Dockerfile`,
-    you can remove them completely.
+    However, this command only serves to populate a local store and stops short of installing the packages,
-    The usage of `pnpm fetch` does have some implications which we will cover in the next step.
+    the implications of which are covered in the next step.

-    You can view [`Dockerfile.dev-deps`] from the new `koa-rest-api` template as a reference point.
+    Review [`Dockerfile.dev-deps`] from the new `koa-rest-api` template as a reference point.

-12. Modify your usages of `yarn` to `pnpm` in `Dockerfile`
+14. Replace `yarn` with `pnpm` in `Dockerfile`

+    As `pnpm fetch` does not actually install dependencies,
-    Since we installed our dependencies with `pnpm fetch`, we will now also have to run a `pnpm install -offline` before any command which may call a dependency.
-You will also need to exchange `yarn` for `pnpm run`.
-We have also simplified the usage of stages by removing the `AS dep` stage.
+    run a subsequent `pnpm install --offline` before any command which may reference a dependency.
+    Swap out `yarn` commands for `pnpm run` commands,
+    and drop the unnecessary `AS deps` stage.

     ```diff
       ###